floatingtrees/evolution-vllm/README.md

 - We provide a straightforward configuration file and easily customizable reward function that you can use with any task.

 # Code Structure
 All data is stored as a list of samples, where each sample is a dictionary with a question and answer.
 The reward function is implemented in reward.py and easily customizable.
-Training can be easily modified by the configuration file in conf/config.yaml.
+Training can be modified by the configuration file in conf/config.yaml.

 # Other Notes
 - If there are any bugs, please open an issue.
-- Tested with Python 3.10
+- Tested with Python 3.10.
+- Requires 48 GB of system RAM and a GPU with 24GB of VRAM